shashi/FileTrees.jl/page/index.md

 green = dfs[glob"*/*/green.csv"];
 ```

 Here we used a [glob](https://linux.die.net/man/3/glob) expression constructed with the `glob""` string macro.
-This macro is provided by [Glob.jl](https://github.com/vtjnash/Glob.jl) and is re-exported by DirTools.
+This macro is provided by [Glob.jl](https://github.com/vtjnash/Glob.jl) and is re-exported by FileTrees.

 ```julia:dir1
 # method 2